abstract-333/chat-api/CODE_OF_CONDUCT.md

 - Publishing others' private information, such as a physical or electronic address, without explicit permission.
 - Other conduct that could reasonably be considered inappropriate in a professional setting.

-## Supporting Ukraine and Humanity

-As part of our commitment to humanity and global solidarity, we stand in support of Ukraine and all communities affected by violence and injustice.
-We encourage acts of kindness, compassion, and collaboration to promote peace and equity worldwide.
-Contributors are encouraged to:

-- Support open-source projects that assist humanitarian efforts.
-- Share resources that raise awareness of global crises, such as the conflict in Ukraine.
-- Actively work towards a more inclusive and supportive environment for all.

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [basharhasan74@gmail.com](mailto:basharhasan74@gmail.com).
 All complaints will be reviewed and investigated promptly and fairly.